 • You won’t pay a monthly premium beyond the standard Part B premium.

-Once your MSA is set up, you can use the money in the account for your healthcare expenses.
+Once your MSA is set up, you can use the money in the account to pay for your healthcare expenses.
 The money you spend out of the account will count toward your plan’s deductible.
 If you don’t use all the money in your MSA, it’ll roll over to the next year.
 If you do use all the money, you’ll pay your costs out of pocket until you reach your deductible.

 Only services covered by Medicare parts A and B will count toward your deductible.
-So while you can spend your MSA funds on a service Medicare doesn’t cover, it won’t count toward your deductible.
+So, while you can spend your MSA funds on a service Medicare doesn’t cover, it won’t count toward your deductible.
 This could leave you with more to pay out of pocket later.

 • You can use the money you already have in an HSA to pay your Medicare premiums, deductibles, and copayments.